-All activities included in the CPD Record Folder must be fully described, so that the type of activity (eg.course, reading, etc.) and the subject/topic of the activity, is clearly evident to any reviewer.
-The OBA will not accept generalities on the form with regard to activities.
+All activities included in the CPD Record Folder must be fully described, so that the type of activity (eg. course, reading, etc.) and the subject/topic of the activity is clearly evident to any reviewer.
+The OBA will not accept vague references on the form with regard to activities.
 There should be a clear purpose to the activity, and the number of hours spent should be clearly specified.
-For example, it would not be sufficient for osteopaths to simply claim two hours per year for reading Osteo Life (the newsletter of the Australian Osteopathic Association) - the OBA requires reference to specific articles that have helped to inform practice.
+For example, it would not be sufficient for osteopaths to simply claim two hours per year for reading Osteo Life (the newsletter of the Australian Osteopathic Association).
+The OBA requires reference to specific articles that have helped to inform practice.
 Similarly, practice meetings should have a clear purpose and a reasonable number of hours for each occasion should be clearly specified on the form.

 It is not necessary to detail all of the CPD you complete during your registration year.
-Although most osteopaths will exceed the minimum requirement for CPD, the OBA only needs a declaration that the minimum requirement has been met - 25 hours of CPD that includes the mandatory activity and at least eight hours in the category Learning with others.
+Although most osteopaths will exceed the minimum requirement for CPD, the OBA only requires that practitioners declare that the minimum requirement has been met (25 hours of CPD that includes four hours of the mandatory topics).